mfractor/mfractor.content/ios-image-assets/README.md

 You might ask, why do I need to care about image assets?
 Aren't they just plain images that I render on my layout?
 It used to be that simple, but not anymore.
 But what are the problem with they so?
 Well, a little history will make things clear.

 When Apple launched iPhone in 2007 they set the landscape for the "glass" shaped smartphones where we are today.
-A screen of 3,5` with 320x480 resolution was a big deal.
-Smartphone displays of that era was crappy ugly and pixelated.
+A screen of 3,5` with 240x320 resolution was a big deal.
+Smartphone displays of that era was crappy, ugly and pixelated.
 The iPhone display by contrast was very sharp and beautiful.
 For developers the fixed resolution made it very easy to design for iPhone in that very early years, and everyone was happy. 😌

-But enough is never enough, so circa 2010 we've got iPhone 4 and its **retina display**, that doubled the resolution keeping the same screen size.
+But enough is never enough, so circa 2010 we've got iPhone 4 and its **retina display** that doubled the resolution keeping the same screen size.
 The idea was that with such high res you couldn't notice the spacing between pixels and rounded edges would be naturally smooth.

 ![](img/retina.jpg)

 That bump on the screen quality was very impressive and had a very good customer reception.
 But it comes with its own issues to developers.
-To take advantage of such high resolution our apps needed to adapt the layout of the apps and provide images that doubled its own density or they would look so small on the screen that would be impossible to interact with.
+To take advantage of such high resolution our apps needed to adapt the layout of the apps and provide images that doubled its own density or they would look so small on the screen that would be terrible to interact with.
 Software upscaling was possible, but wouldn't produce that sharp edges that users were looking for.

 And Apple, being Apple, started sometime to force apps to be compatible with the retina display, otherwise they would be rejected on the review.
 There was no escape for developers!